You deserve the full meaning of “explicit instruction”

 Cumulative practice is adding a new skill to a previous skill, and building on previous knowledge.

-As I went through the training with Anita, I was thrilled to find that Growing Writers already incorporated all of the principles of explicit instruction.
+As I went through the training with Anita, I was thrilled to find that Growing Writers already incorporated all of the elements of explicit instruction.
 It made me really proud.

 I hope this will provide clarity as you learn more about structured literacy and the science of reading (and the related “science of writing”).